- 20220222: Invited speaker Richard Futrell is announced

 Papers must be submitted in PDF format exclusively through the SyntaxFest joint submission page (available soon).
 All submissions will be done on the Easychair website (click this link).
-Submission link is live.
+Submission link is closed.

 On the submission page, authors submit their paper only once for the whole SyntaxFest, composed of 4 conferences, but they can uncheck conferences they do not wish their paper to be considered for.
 If the paper is deemed appropriate for more than one of the selected conferences, the SyntaxFest joint organization committee decides on the final placement of the paper, which implies the day of the presentation and the proceedings the paper will appear in.

 We invite two types of submissions: long papers and short papers.

 - Long papers may consist of up to 10 pages of content (excluding references and appendices);